Viewpoint: Putin’s play at brinksmanship disarmed by Russian resistance - Vernon Morning Star

 Russian President Vladimir Putin putting his “nuclear deterrence forces on high alert” amid his invasion of Ukraine, however, reminds us the threat of nuclear weapons never went away (despite efforts), and faith in deterrence (avoiding use of nuclear weapons to avoid mutually assured destruction) persists.

-My exposure to the related anxieties of the Cold War came primarily from TV and cinema.
+My exposure to Cold War-induced anxieties came primarily from TV and cinema.
 While I saw nuclear brinkmanship play out in the 1983 Matthew Broderick movie WarGames, I never lived through a time when were on the brink.

 Or so I thought.